-Transition period or implementation period: a concept supported by the proponents of a soft Brexit to allow time to prepare for withdrawal.
-In fact, many have believed this period would also be needed to complete negotiations over the future trade relationship.
-Given the apparent lack of progress to date, that conclusion seems reasonable.
-The EU27 have stated that during this period the status quo (what Michel Barnier calls the "complete architecture" of the EU) should be maintained as a practical matter, with one critical exception.
+Transition period or implementation period: a concept initially proposed by the proponents of a soft Brexit to allow time to prepare for withdrawal.
+It quickly became clear to all that such a period would be needed to complete negotiations over the future trade relationship.
+During this period the status quo (what Michel Barnier calls the "complete architecture" of the EU) would be maintained as a practical matter, with one critical exception.
 During this period, the UK technically would have ceased being a member state of the EU, would have left the customs union and the single market and would have no input into EU decision-making.
 However, all existing rules and regulations, as well as any new rules and regulations adopted in the EU, would continue to apply, as would ECJ jurisdiction.
-The period would end at the end of 2020.
-The transition arrangements are largely agreed and will form part of the withdrawal agreement, though the period will be binding only if the withdrawal agreement is signed and ratified.
-The parties both maintain that nothing is agreed until all is agreed, and so uncertainty remains.
+The Withdrawal Agreement provides that the transition period can be extended once prior to July 1, 2020 and contemplates an extension period of either one year or two years.
+If the transition period is extended, Britain could be making an additional contribution to the EU budget.